 Stay in the Suburbs

-If you stay on the outskirts of midsize and larger cities, you’ll find more upscale hotels at lower prices, said Neil Emerson, formerly the president of business development for travel brokerage company Tourico Holidays.
+If you stay on the outskirts of midsize and larger cities, you’ll find more upscale hotels at lower prices than you might pay for a budget hotel within the city.

 Watch Out for Event-Related Price Hikes